adamsanaglo/pulp_deb/edge/README.md

 Set a flag on the target such that the next APT metadata update cycle will do a "--force" update, pulling all metadata files whether the origin metadata is newer or not.

-## Edge scripts
+## Edge files

-Scripts on edge servers fall in three buckets:
+Files installed on edge servers fall in three buckets:

 1) Scripts invoked by tools running on the jumpbox
-1) Scripts triggered by cron jobs
+1) Scripts triggered by cron jobs or systemd
 1) Monitoring scripts to be run on the server or from the jumpbox remotely

 ### Remotely invoked scripts (installed in ~apt-automation)